rust-lang/rfcs/text/0000-guaranteed-tco.md

 ```

-This early dropping allows the compiler to avoid many complexities associated with deciding if a call can be TCO.
-Instead, the heavy lifting is done by the borrow checker, which will produce a lifetime error if references to local
+This early dropping allows the compiler to avoid many complexities associated with deciding if the stack frame can be
+reused.
+Instead, the heavy lifting is done by the borrow checker, which will produce a lifetime error if references to
-variables are passed to the called function.
-This is distinct from `return`, which _does_ allow references to local variables to be passed.
-Indeed, this difference in the handling of local variables is also the main difference between `return` and `become`.
+local variables are passed to the called function.
+This is distinct from `return`, which _does_ allow references to
+local variables to be passed.
+Indeed, this difference in the handling of local variables is also the main difference
+between `return` and `become`.

 ### Use Case 1: Recursive Algorithm
-A simple example is the following algorithm for summing the elemnts of a `Vec`.
+A simple example is the following algorithm for summing the elements of a `Vec`.
 While this would usually be done with iteration in Rust, this example illustrates a simple use of `become`.
-Without TCO, this example could overflow the stack.
+Without TCE, this example could overflow the stack.

 ```rust
 fn sum_list(data: Vec<u64>, mut offset: usize, mut accum: u64) -> u64 {